top of page

 PAGE ME TOO

-PAGE ME TOO, AKA Zeus, is the 2000 born offspring of Page Me First and She Robbed Me Blind.
+Now enjoying his backyard retirement, PAGE ME TOO, AKA Zeus, is the 2000 born offspring of Page Me First and She Robbed Me Blind.
 He makes me laugh regularly as he likes to pretend he is big and mean.
 He is big and beautiful... but he's not mean despite his pinned ears.
-He is the protector of his herd, and I've watched while he paced back and forth between one of his herd mates and a horse he saw as a potential threat.
+He is the protector of his herd and his rider, and I've watched while he paced back and forth between one of his herd mates and a horse he saw as a potential threat.
 He worked very hard to contain his companions and keep them safe.

 He came to us in 2019, and was previously a teenage girl's gymkhana horse.
 He has the smoothest canter and gallop I've seen.
 Zeus was retired from gaming and I bought him to ride trails with Evan.
 He truly did not care for me.
 In fact, after our second outing, he refused to get back into the trailer for a couple of months.
 He finally did - just in time, as we relocated out of state.
 By the time he was delivered by the transport company he was so excited to see someone he knew that he decided I wasn't so bad after all.